Shine poster

 The inciting incident occurs at 13 minutes when Young David receives an invitation to study in America with a great teacher - an opportunity to escape his father's control and develop his gift..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Years later, David actively chooses to accept a scholarship to study at the Royal College of Music in London, finally defying his father and leaving Australia to pursue his destiny., moving from reaction to action.
+This shows the protagonist's commitment to Years later, David actively chooses to accept a scholarship to study at the Royal College of Music in London, finally defying his father and leaving Australia to pursue his destiny., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
-Here, David learns his father has died without reconciliation - the final death of hope for his father's love or approval, leaving David utterly alone in his broken state., indicates the protagonist at their lowest point.
+Here, David learns his father has died without reconciliation - the final death of hope for his father's love or approval, leaving David utterly alone in his broken state., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Gillian sees past David's damage to his humanity and offers unconditional love, asking him to marry her - representing the healing love his father never provided., demonstrating the transformation achieved throughout the journey.